henkelmax/voicechat-interaction/readme.md

 - A custom, configurable vibration frequency for voice
 - Talking in voice chat activates sculk sensors
 - Talking in voice chat is detected by the warden
-- Option support for whisper and group chat vibrations
+- Optional support for whisper and group chat vibrations

 ## Config Values